Hockey Night in Canada: Game 2

 The second game airs at 10 p.m.
 ET (7 p.m.
 PT, 8 p.m.
-MT) on CBC and Sportsnet, originating from a Mountain or Pacific Time Zone city and usually featuring at least one of Western Canada's three teams: the Calgary Flames, Edmonton Oilers or Vancouver Canucks.
+MT) on the CBC and Sportsnet, originating from a Mountain or Pacific Time Zone city and usually featuring at least one of Western Canada's three teams: the Calgary Flames, Edmonton Oilers or Vancouver Canucks.
 Regular-season games rarely last longer than three hours since the introduction of quicker faceoffs, and every double-header game is seen in its entirety.

-Starting in 2021–22, for Western Canada games, Harnarayan Singh and Louie DeBrusk are the lead broadcast team, with Scott Oake the usual ice-level reporter and, from 2016-2022, David Amber took over MacLean as host.
-When at least two Western Canadian teams played, Sportsnet assigned regional announcers to call the games.
+Since 2024–25, for Western Canada games, Jack Michaels, Louie DeBrusk, and Scott Oake are the lead broadcast team, while from 2016 to 2022, David Amber took over from MacLean as host.
+Like the early games, when at least two Western Canadian teams played, Sportsnet assigned regional announcers to call the games.
 From 2012–13 until early in the 2019–20 season, the first intermission of Game 2 contained a short analysis segment with Ron MacLean and Don Cherry followed by "Inside the Game" and "Scoreboard Saturday" with highlights of earlier games.

-Game 2 was followed on CBC from 2000–01 to 2014–15 by After Hours, a post-game show hosted by Oake and DeBrusk from the game's arena.
+Game 2 was followed on the CBC from 2000–01 to 2014–15 by After Hours, a post-game show hosted by Oake and DeBrusk from the game's arena.
 The program featured a wrap-up of the night's games and a lengthy interview with (and viewer questions to) a player or coach, usually from one of the game's teams.
 After Hours was revived for 2016–17, and is shown on Sportsnet and the CBC.

 Only on rare occasions has HNIC broadcast regular-season games involving two U.S.-based teams, and this has usually been due to exceptional circumstances.
 Special occasions have included Wayne Gretzky's final game in 1999 (which actually took place on a Sunday afternoon), the retirement of Steve Yzerman's jersey in 2007, Sidney Crosby's comeback game in Pittsburgh against the New York Islanders in 2011, and early editions of the league's major outdoor games (such as the Winter Classic).
-However, due to their decline in popularity, outdoor games are no longer shown on CBC or branded HNIC unless a Canadian team is involved.
+However, due to their decline in popularity, outdoor games are no longer shown on the CBC or branded HNIC unless a Canadian team is involved.

 Playoffs

 The CBC provides extensive Stanley Cup playoff coverage every spring (focusing on Canadian teams), and has exclusive English-language rights to the Stanley Cup Finals.
-Its playoff coverage and rights to the Finals continue under the Rogers sublicensing agreement, with coverage shared with Sportsnet.
+Its playoff coverage and rights to the Finals continue under the Rogers sublicensing agreement, with coverage shared with Sportsnet and all Canadian-based teams' series being shown on CBC.
+Due to rights agreements with Rogers, playoff games are not available to livestream on the CBC Gem or CBC Sports online platforms, even if the broadcast airs on CBC Television.

 Stanley Cup Finals

-In 1972, Hockey Night in Canada moved playoff coverage from CBC to CTV to avoid a lengthy NABET strike against the CBC.
+In 1972, Hockey Night in Canada moved playoff coverage from the CBC to CTV to avoid a lengthy NABET strike against the CBC.
 Bob Cole, Dan Kelly and Jim Robson shared the play-by-play for the CBC's 1980 coverage.